kwccoin/6502_solving_de/README.md

 a = -1/(20 * 0.1) = -0.5
 ```

-To work with variables we have to initialise them.
+To work with variables we have to initialize them.
 Here are their positions:

 ```
 t:         0x20 0x21 0x22 0x23